The Requirements of an Air Force Basic Training Honor Graduate

 The physical exam carries the most weight

-The training instructor (TI) is allowed to select a maximum of ten percent of his or her flight as "Basic Training Honor Graduates."
+The training instructor (TI) is allowed to select a maximum of 10% of their flight as "Basic Training Honor Graduates."
 Those selected are permitted to wear the Air Force Basic Training Honor Graduate Ribbon for the rest of their Air Force careers.
 This ribbon is a one-time award and can't be awarded retroactively.

 Air Force Basic Training

 All Air Force recruits attend basic training at Lackland Air Force Base in San Antonio, Texas.
-This is where recruits become airmen, after 7.5 weeks of boot camp and Airmen's Week.
+This is where recruits become airmen, after seven and a half weeks of boot camp and Airmen's Week.

 How to Achieve Honor Graduate Status

-To even be considered for honor graduate, you'll need at least a 90 percent on your physical fitness exam during the Air Force Basic Military Training (AFBMT) fitness test.
+To even be considered for honor graduate, you'll need at least 90% on your physical fitness exam during the Air Force Basic Military Training (AFBMT) fitness test.
 This is the most important consideration for honors status; if you don't achieve at least "Thunderbird" fitness level, nothing else you do during basic training will qualify you for honors.

-Female recruits need to run 2 miles in 16 minutes, 1.5 miles in 11:33 minutes, 37 push-ups in a minute, 60 sit-ups in a minute and 2 pull-ups.
+Female recruits need to run two miles in 16 minutes, 1.5 miles in 11:33 minutes, 37 push-ups in a minute, 60 sit-ups in a minute and two pull-ups.
 Again, these are the minimum requirements to be considered for honors; the minimum for basic training is slightly lower.
 If you can overperform on the physical test, your chances of being considered for honors designation increases.

 Written Exam for Air Force Basic Honors